 Denial Of Service (DoS) attacks

-In such a scenario, the cyber attacker will “flow” the system and make it operational by ‘bombarding” it with requests.
+In such a scenario, the cyber attacker will “float” the system and make it non-operational by ‘bombarding” it with requests.

 This is typically used in network attacks.
 An attacker will make a website (a server in general) non-operational by starting a lot of tcp/ip requests.
 The server will end by saturating and will crash or be unable to functionate properly.